btholt/complete-intro-to-containers-v2/lessons/02-crafting-containers-by-hand/D-cgroups.md

 # you have to do this one at a time for each process
 echo <PID> > /sys/fs/cgroup/other-procs/cgroup.procs

+# verify all the processes have been moved
+cat /sys/fs/cgroup/cgroups.proc

 # add the controllers
 echo "+cpuset +cpu +io +memory +hugetlb +pids +rdma" > /sys/fs/cgroup/cgroup.subtree_control